maotar/FreeVirtualInstrumentList/README.md

 - [Embertone - Intimate Strings Lite - Kontakt](https://www.embertone.com/instruments/intstrings-lite.php) - Sound of a string quartet playing in unison
 - [KLANG - Bodega Strings - Ableton](https://klang.cologne/klang21_free.php) - A nice set of very fragile violin notes combined with a processed halftime layer results into a noble string tool that is deep and scratchy
 - [KLANG - Vertigo Harmonics - Ableton](https://klang.cologne/klang21_free.php) - Quite in the style of our symphonic taste.
 Flageolet strings, carefully played with a separate bow noise and an interesting wobble or chopper effect
-- [Sonixinema - String Textures - Kontakt](https://www.sonixinema.com/products/string-textures) - String Textures is a free virtual instrument for Kontakt featuring intimately recorded Strings which have been twisted, mangled and warped in to a wide array in cinematic sounds.
+- [Sonixinema - String Textures - Kontakt](https://www.sonixinema.com/products/string-textures) - String Textures is a free virtual instrument for Kontakt featuring intimately recorded Strings which have been twisted, mangled and warped in to a wide array in cinematic sounds
+- [Impact Soundworks - The Stroh Violin - Kontakt](https://impactsoundworks.com/product/the-stroh-violin/) - The Stroh Violin is a quirky, self-amplified variation on the classic violin design with a resonating metal body and horn

 ## Other Stringed Instruments